syncfusion-content/blazor-docs/blazor/treegrid/edit.md

 ## Toolbar with edit option

 The tree grid toolbar has the built-in items to execute Editing actions.
 You can define this by using the [`Toolbar`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.SfTreeGrid%601~Toolbar.html) property.

 {% tabs %}

-{% highlight csharp %}
+{% highlight razor %}

 @using TreeGridComponent.Data;
 @using Syncfusion.Blazor.TreeGrid;